Overview and entry requirements

 The core module Critical Concepts in Buddhist Studies is designed to provide students with a broad understanding of the major processes and dynamics at work in the growth and development of Buddhism as a world religion and with the key methodological tools required to approach this major cultural force in its fascinating diversity.

 The Buddhist Studies postgraduate degree is attractive to students who:

-- students planning to pursue further research in Buddhist Studies, which may involve at a subsequent stage the acquisition of a doctoral degree and a career in higher education.
+- will pursue further research in Buddhist Studies doctoral degree and a career in higher education

-- students willing to pursue a career or professional activity, for which advanced knowledge of Buddhism as a global cultural force is essential.
+- seek a career for which advanced knowledge of Buddhism as a global cultural force is essential

-- students who wish to pursue the academic study of religions as a complement to their personal experience and commitments.
+- study religions as a complement to their personal experience and commitments

-- students from traditionally Buddhist countries, willing to broaden their knowledge of Buddhism as a global religion, and to be introduced to an academic approach that is characterised both by its critical distance and by its empathy.
+- are from traditionally Buddhist countries, willing to broaden their knowledge of Buddhism as a global religion, and to be introduced to an academic approach that is characterised both by its critical distance and empathy

 Venue: Russell Square: College Buildings

 Start of programme: September

 - We will consider all applications with 2:ii (or international equivalent) or higher.
 In addition to degree classification we take into account other elements of the application including supporting statement and references.

 - Full time: 1 calendar year Part time: 2 or 3 calendar years.
 We recommend that part-time students have between two and a half and three days free in the week to pursue their course of study.

 Fees for 2021/22 entrants.
 This is a Band 3 fee.
 The fees are per academic year.
 Please note that fees go up each year.
 Further details can be found in the Fees and Funding tab on this page or in the Registry's Postgraduate Tuition Fees page

 The following Intensive Language pathways are currently available with the MA Buddhist Studies